2nd Annual D6 Games Auction

 Final Drop Off and Pick up

-Contact us on Wednesday (October 19th) or later (but before Saturday, October 28th) and we will be more than happy to give you back any unsold items as well as your Auction Certificate.
+Contact us on Wednesday (October 17th) or later (but before Saturday, October 27th) and we will be more than happy to give you back any unsold items as well as your Auction Certificate.
 Please bring a photo ID with you so we can confirm your identity.
-Thanks for your help making our auctions a success for all of us.
+Thanks for your help in making our auctions a success for all of us.

 Filling Out Tags and Lot Log

 Your Auction Lot will be comprised of all your items, each having it’s own Item Tag and entry on the corresponding Lot Sheet.
 When turning in your items, please include the Lot Sheet as well as the items, filled out as set out below.

 Each item you enter in the auction will have an entry on the Lot Sheet.
 This entry will consist of the item’s name, it’s condition and your desired minimum bid for it.
 That minimum bid will start the bidding process and is the minimum sale price that the item will be offered at.
 These are entered in the appropriate boxes.